manvendra22/react-slider/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm run storybook`

-Run Storybook and open it in the default browser
+Run Storybook and open it in the default browser.<br />
-Open [http://localhost:6006](http://localhost:6006) to view it in the browser.
+Open http://localhost:6006 to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br />
+Builds the app for production to the `dist` folder.